mrkkrp/markkarpov.com/tutorial/th.md

 * If the returned value is `Nothing`, signal a compile-time error.
 Otherwise lift the entire `URI` data structure we have parsed.

 By now we know how to tackle every part of the task.
-Here is the complete TH
-helper:
+Since `URI` derives `Lift` (all of its leaf types, including `Text`, are liftable nowadays), the helper is short:

 ```haskell
 mkURI' :: Text -> Q Exp